mbrand12/t10/DEVCORE.md

 - Generate Entrance room then randomly generate room that isn't one-door room.
 - For each of the door of the current room generate another room.
-- If a new room is a one-door room check if the current room will have one door left for a non-one-door room.
+- If a new room is a one-door room check if the current room will have one door left for a non-one-door room in order to prevent the possibility of a room having just one-door rooms and not being connected to next non-one-door room if there are any left.
 - Add each room to a list of rooms in order to know which is the next room to move to.
 - Insure that every room is properly connected to the other room.